Why a small city-state like Singapore continues to discover rare plants

 The report focused on vascular plants, or flora with systems for transporting nutrients and water, as this group of plants has been well documented over the past few decades.

-Like the Uncaria, other recent plant rediscoveries and finds largely took place in nature reserves with the largest tracts of native-species dominated forest: the 163ha Bukit Timah Nature Reserve and the Central Catchment Nature Reserve, which spans over 3,000ha.
+Like the Uncaria, other recent plant rediscoveries and finds largely took place in nature reserves with the largest tracts of native species-dominated forest: the 163ha Bukit Timah Nature Reserve and the Central Catchment Nature Reserve, which spans over 3,000ha.

 Said Dr Neo: “The numbers show that remaining fragments of original forests that already have a long history of protection can actually serve as an oasis or refuge for biodiversity.”